junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean hisses in pain, punching the man in the face.

 "You bastard!"
 He yells, can't hold back his anger any longer.
 "He was a good man!
 Do you know that?!
 He worked so hard every day!
 He went to work and cooked dinner!
-He loved his family and his friend!
+He loved his family and his friends!
 And you killed him!
 You!"
 He punches the man again and again until Nick is bloodied and paralyzed on the floor.

 "Dean!
 I thought you said we'll not kill him!"
 Cas reminds him.